Kitchen-Tested Precision

 The Science of a Gram

 Every ingredient has a unique density.
 A cup of flour can weigh between 120g and 155g depending on how you scoop it — a 30% variance that can ruin a recipe.
-Our conversions use NIST-standardized density charts so you get the same result every time, whether you're in New York or New Zealand.
+Our conversions are anchored on King Arthur Baking and USDA FoodData Central, cross-checked against our own bench tests.
+Pick your cup size — US, Metric, or Imperial — and the maths follows.

 Baking science, weekly